Kubic-C/PMUT-CMAKE/readme.md

 If you have any questions or anything of that sort, please email: sawyerp06@gmail.com

+HOW TO COMPILE: Scroll down to see how compile and run PMUT

 Warning for any one compiling this project: this project uses libraries that are not inside of pmut, for information on how to install these libraries. please scroll down.